Aaron Judge Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in MLB.

-- The Blue Jays have a 3.78 team ERA that ranks second among all MLB pitching staffs.
+- The Blue Jays' 3.77 team ERA leads all league pitching staffs.

-- The Blue Jays rank 18th in baseball in home runs surrendered (190 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 191 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- His most recent time out came on Wednesday against the New York Yankees, when the righty went six scoreless innings while giving up three hits.
+- The righty's last time out was on Thursday against the New York Yankees, when he tossed 5 2/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.